RIKO-99/simple_shell/README.md

-This is a group project under the alx holberton software engineering program.
+This is a group project under the alx holberton software engineering program {Cohort 9 - 2022}

 #Authors
 >>> IBRAHIM HASSAN